indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

   * It elegantly wraps Java libraries and makes then much easier to use in your application.
   * Included in the framework are implementations of commonly used patterns such as REST and MVC web framework which are predominately use by in web applications.
 * What is *Spring-Boot*?
-* What is *Hibernate* (Caches, lazy-loading) and JPA?
+* What is *Hibernate* and JPA (Caches, lazy-loading)?
 * *Garbage collection*.
-(Young/Old generation collectors combination examples: PS Scavenge/PS MarkSweep, Copy/MarkSweepCompact, G1)
+(G1, Young/Old generation collectors combination examples: PS Scavenge/PS MarkSweep, Copy/MarkSweepCompact)
 * How to write *benchmarks*? (jmh)
-* What are Java 9 modules?
+* What are Java 9 modularity?
 * What is OSGI?
 (Specification describes a modular system and a service platform for the Java programming language that implements a complete and dynamic component model.
 Each bundle has its own classpath.
 Dependency hell avoidance.
 META-INF/MANIFEST.MF contains OSGI-info)
 * Serializable / Externalizable
 * What is a *servlet* (versions of servlet api, Servlet 4.0)?